Necas209/Connect-4-8086/README.md

 developed in assembly x86,

-with the help of emu8086 and MS-DOS tools.
+with the help of emu8086 and DOSBox tools.